-Investing in real estate is one of the most popular and most proven ways to build wealth.
+Investing in real estate is one of the most popular and proven ways to build wealth.
 However, price is often a barrier to entry for new investors.
-Most people don’t have the means to buy rental houses or other types of income-generating properties like office buildings.
+Most people don’t have the means to buy rental houses or other income-generating properties like office buildings.

-Thankfully, crowdfunding platforms like Fundrise make commercial real estate a realistic investment for just about anyone.
+Thankfully, crowdfunding platforms like Fundrise make commercial real estate a realistic investment for almost anyone.

-Fundrise is one of the leading crowdfunding real estate platforms and has an excellent reputation.
-But if for whatever reason Fundrise does not appeal to you, there are some great Fundrise alternatives.
+Fundrise is a leading real estate crowdfunding platform with an excellent reputation.
+But if, for whatever reason, Fundrise doesn’t appeal to you, there are some tremendous Fundrise alternatives.

-Here we’ll explore some of the other platform options to help you make an informed investment decision.
+Here we’ll explore other platform options to help you make an informed investment decision.

-Fundrise has been operating since 2012 and is available to U.S citizens and permanent residents at least 18 years old.
-You can open individual accounts, joint accounts, and IRAs.
+Fundrise has been operating since 2012 and is available to U.S. citizens and permanent residents at least 18 years old.
+If you want to invest, you can open individual accounts, joint accounts, and IRAs.

 Your Fundrise deposits are placed into diversified investments called eREITs and eFunds.
-These are professionally managed portfolios offering access to investments in commercial properties, apartment buildings, single-family homes, and private equity funds.
+These are professionally managed portfolios offering access to investments in commercial real estate properties, apartment buildings, single-family homes, and private equity funds.

-However, what makes Fundrise stand apart from many other platforms is that there are different account tiers.
+However, what distinguishes Fundrise from many other platforms is that there are different account tiers.

-- Starter: With just a $10 minimum investment, this is an attractive option for those with limited investment funds.
+- Starter: With just a $10 minimum investment, this option is attractive for those with limited investment funds.

-- Basic: This is the minimum tier to invest in an IRA and you’ll need at least $1,000.
+- Basic: This is the minimum tier to invest in an IRA.
+You’ll need at least $1,000.

-- Core: This level has a $5,000 minimum, but provides access to different portfolio strategies; Balanced Investing, Long-Term Growth, and Supplemental Income.
+- Core: This level has a $5,000 minimum but provides access to portfolio strategies; Balanced Investing, Long-Term Growth, and Supplemental Income.

-- Advanced: This tier has a $10,000 minimum investment and opens up “Plus Plans” which applies a portion of your portfolio to evolving sophisticated investment strategies.
+- Advanced: This tier has a $10,000 minimum investment and opens up “Plus Plans,” which applies a portion of your portfolio to evolving sophisticated real estate investment strategies.

-- Premium: There is a $100,000 minimum investment for this tier, and it offers access to certain private equity funds that have a higher risk, but tremendous growth potential.
+- Premium: There’s a $100,000 minimum investment for this tier.
+It offers access to certain private equity funds with a higher risk but tremendous growth potential.

 In addition, Fundrise returns have been very attractive to date.
-While the stock market has gone up and down over the past few years, Fundrise has been able to avoid the downturns.
+While the stock market has gone up and down over the past few years, Fundrise has avoided the downturns.

 For more details, see our Fundrise review.

-When researching real estate investing platforms (and other alternative investments), it’s important to know if you qualify as an accredited investor.
-Some platforms and investments are open only to accredited investors, while others like Fundrise are open to both accredited and non-accredited investors.
+When researching commercial real estate investing platforms (and other alternative investments), you must know if you qualify as an accredited investor.
+Some platforms and investments are open only to accredited investors, while others, like Fundrise, are open to both accredited and non-accredited investors.

 In the U.S., accredited investors need to meet at least one of the qualifying criteria: